-This French Onion Soup has incredible depth of flavor and is so easy to make.
+This French Onion Soup recipe has incredible depth of flavor and is so easy to make.
 Plus, it’s made even easier and richer by slow cooking it in the crockpot.

 I’ve been making French Onion Soup for years.
 There’s just something about it that’s totally soul satisfying with it’s caramelized onions and the gooey cheese and bread on the top.